realthunder/FreeCADMakeImage/Readme.md

 configuration.
 For example, the [mkasm3](./mkasm3.sh) script  will build my [fork](https://github.com/realthunder/FreeCAD/tree/LinkStage3) of FreeCAD, and pre-install the [Assembly3](https://github.com/realthunder/FreeCAD_assembly3) workbench.
-Note that mkimg uses `pbuilder-dist`, which requires root privilege when satisfying build dependency, which means that it will prompt for password.
+Note that on Linux mkimg uses `pbuilder-dist`, which requires root privilege when satisfying build dependency, which means that it will prompt for password.
 It's kind of annoying, but seems to be hard to [workaround](https://pbuilder.alioth.debian.org/#nonrootchroot).